kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework4.md

 2. Jenkin Integration with Github.
 (25 pts)

-* Prepare a nodejs project and commit to your github.
+* Prepare a nodejs project and commit to your github as a public-access repo,

 https://medium.com/@mudasirhaji/complete-step-by-step-jenkins-cicd-with-github-integration-aae3961b6e33